On the Sample Complexity of Two-Layer Networks: Lipschitz vs. Element-Wise Lipschitz Activation: Results and Contributions

 Second, we note that this bound is similar to the upper bound of \cite{Vardi2022}, which showed a bound of $O\bra{\frac{L^2B^2R^2r^2 \log^3(m)}{\epsilon^2}}$, up to logarithmic factors.
-The main improvement over their work is that this bound considers the distance of the weights from the initialization $W_0$ and $\vv_0$, which is a more challenging task yet more relevant to the behavior of neural networks in practice.
+The main improvement over their work is that our bound considers the distance of the weights from the initialization $W^0$, which is a more challenging task yet more relevant to the behavior of neural networks in practice.

-Third, the proof for the above theorem is based on new techniques and shows its potential for solving norm-based bounds using the ADL approach.
-As stated above, \cite{Daniely2019} used this tool to prove a first adequate bound up to logarithmic factors for many families of neural networks.
+Third, the proof for the above theorem is based on a new chaining-based argument that extends the ADL approach of \citet{Daniely2019}.
+As stated above, \citet{Daniely2019} used this tool to prove a first tight bound up to logarithmic factors for many families of neural networks.
 We hope that the techniques in our proof will inspire future works to achieve bounds for deeper networks.

 Last, we note that this bound has only logarithmic dependency in the width $\T$.
-This is achievable due to the ability to consider each element of $\sigma(W\x)$ independently, specifically since $\sigma$ is an element-wise function.

-The proof raises a natural question: can the element-wise property of $\sigma$ be ignored and still yield the same bounds?
+This raises a natural question: can the element-wise property of $\sigma$ be ignored and still yield the same bounds?
 Our second result shows that the answer is negative in general.
-Specifically, there is a non-element wise Lipschitz function for which the class of Eq. \ref{eq:hypothesis_func_def} can be strongly-shattered using $\Theta(\T)$ samples for some width $\T$ that is up to exponential in $d$.
+Specifically, there is an $O(1)$-Lipschitz function $\hat\sigma:\R^\T\to\R^\T$ for which the class of Eq. \ref{eq:hypothesis_func_def} can be strongly-shattered using $\Theta(\T)$ samples for $\T$ that is up to exponential in $d$.
 This brings us to the second result of this paper: